Usage Statistics

 In order to store the usage statistics, a specific database needs to be created

 on the InfluxDB instance.
-In this example we will give it the
+In this example we use the name

 .